HeSunPU/cosense/README.md

 If you make use of the code, please cite the paper in any resulting publications.

 ## Setup
-The POSCI package is developed based on Python package "numpy", "tensorflow" and "keras".
+The CO-SENSE package is developed based on Python package "numpy", "tensorflow" and "keras".

 It has been tested for a very long baseline interferometry (VLBI) array design problem using Python "eht-imaging" package.